The Box of Delights: Theatre

 Wilton's Music Hall presented an adaptation by Piers Torday between 1 December 2017 and 6 January 2018.
 Billed as a world stage premiere, the production was directed by Justin Audibert and designed by Tom Piper.
 The production was reprised, with a new cast, between 30 November 2018 and 5 January 2019.

 The Royal Shakespeare Company presented the production at the Royal Shakespeare Theatre, Stratford-upon-Avon between 31 October 2023 and 7 January 2024.

+The Company of Ten produced the play at the Abbey Theatre in St Albans from 19 December 2025 – 28 December 2025.